BikLab/BITMaB2-Tutorials/QIIME2-metabarcoding-tutorial-already-demultiplexed-fastqs.md

 ```
 ---
 ---
-* NOTE: In case your data are NOT demultiplexed, you may use the following commands for separating your read files based on sample names.
+* NOTE: In case your data are NOT demultiplexed, you may use the following command, after importing the multiplexed files as QIIME artifact, for separating your read files based on sample names.

 ```
 qiime demux emp-paired \